jsverse/transloco/BREAKING_CHANGES.md

 service.selectTranslateObject('a.b', params);
 ```

-- MissingHandler interface removes the second redundant `params` param. (only relevant if you implemented a custom handler)
+- `MissingHandler` interface: removes the second redundant `params` param. (only relevant if you implemented a custom handler)
-- You should now set the available languages in your application:
+- It's now required to set the available languages in your application:

 ```ts
 {